-Kathy requested a shoot, mentioning her love of old furniture paint peeling.
+This particular client, Katherine Webster, a portrait artist from Oxfordshire has recently launched her own range of greetings cards and mentioned her love of old furniture paint peeling.
 After a little experimentation with paint, pva glue and a heat gun I came up with what you see in the photograph, which will be the first of many new surfaces.

 The studio was finished just after Christmas, and since then I’ve been locating various items of furniture, such as Mid-Century chairs, country style chairs and tables.
 As the year progresses, I’ll be purchasing more furniture to create various settings.
 Such simple images work well across a variety of media, and really puts the product centre-stage, and demonstrates how the product could fit into the homes/lives of the consumer.

 The first examples of these were produced for Jan and Jill, of Perkins and Morley, and worked particularly well with their extensive range of different product types, including clocks, cushions, and tea towels.
 Particularly love their Highland cow cushion!
 I’ve done photographs of lots of different products for them, some of those you can see here.